ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Download the UFS SRW Application Code
 ======================================
 The SRW Application source code is publicly available on GitHub.
-To download the SRW App code, clone the ``release/public-v2`` branch of the repository:
+To download the SRW App code, clone the ``develop`` branch of the repository:

 .. code-block:: console

-   git clone -b release/public-v2 https://github.com/ufs-community/ufs-srweather-app.git
+   git clone -b develop https://github.com/ufs-community/ufs-srweather-app.git

 The cloned repository contains the configuration files and sub-directories shown in :numref:`Table %s <FilesAndSubDirs>`.
 The user may set an ``$SRW`` environment variable to point to the location of the new ``ufs-srweather-app`` repository.
 For example, if ``ufs-srweather-app`` was cloned into the ``$HOME`` directory, the following commands will set an ``$SRW`` environment variable in a bash or csh shell, respectively: